hpssjellis/maker100-leaders-robotics/PAC.md

 ## PAC.md

 # Bring Maker100 Leaders Robotics to Your High School
-## A Free, Open-Source Course, Piloted for About $2,000
+## A Free, Open-Source Course, Piloted for 7 Students About $2,000 USD.

 ### The Big Idea First